PyconUK/2017.pyconuk.org/pages/sponsorship.md

 and meet Python developers who are looking for work.

 We couldn't run the conference without the generous support of our sponsors.
-In return, we will ensure that our your company is given exposure before, during, and after the conference, and we will work with you so that you get exactly you're looking for out of sponsoring the conference.
+In return, we will ensure that your company is given exposure before, during, and after the conference, and we will work with you so that you get exactly you're looking for out of sponsoring the conference.